Everglades Palm / Paurotis Palm

 Beyond Florida, everglades palm is native to the Bahamas, Cuba, Mexico, Central America and Colombia's Caribbean Islands.

 Everglades palms do not tolerate cold weather, limiting how far north they can grow.
+Temperatures below 30 degrees will kill it.
 They can reach 30 feet in height, with a crown spreading 20 feet across.
-The leaves are fan-like, light green, with blades about two feet long.
+The leaves are fan-like, palmate in botany speak, light green, with blades about two feet long.
 Trunks are only a few inches in diameter and are covered with fibers and leaf bases — the remains where leaves once grew.
 The trunks often twist and turn as they grow in order to get more sunlight.

 The tree produces large spikes of small white flowers, called inflorescences, in spring and summer.